MRU-CSIS-2503-202101-001/course-resources/README.md

 The [Common Grading System]((https://catalog.mtroyal.ca/content.php?catoid=21&navoid=1405&hl=%22Academic+Status%22&returnto=search&print)) puts that just over a B, so I'd _likely_ award a B in this case.

 If the student was closer to a 3.3 - and **how** close depends on the situation, so please don't try and pin me down! - they would instead get a B+.

+### Perks

+There will be the occasional opportunity for you to get a `Perk`.
+You will be notified when opportunities happen.

+You may "spend" Perks: each one you spend lets you submit a single drill after its usual due date and have it count as "on time".
+This gives you the opportunity to turn a C into an A+ - see the section on [how drills are marked](#how-drill-marks-are-calculated).

+At the end of the semester, if you have NO late drills (either because they were handed in on time, or used Perks to make late ones not late), then **every remaining Perk will add 0.5% to your final course grade, up to a maximum of 2%**.

 # Learning Outcomes